MoayyadShahid/Model-Lab/backend/README.md

 # Model Lab Backend

-This is the Python backend for Model Lab, providing API endpoints for multiple LLM providers.
+This is the Python backend for Model Lab, providing API endpoints for multiple LLM providers through OpenRouter.

 ## Setup